Michael Vick: Federal prosecution and conviction

 While free on bail, Vick tested positive for marijuana in a random drug test.
 This was a violation of the conditions of his release while awaiting sentencing in federal court.
 Vick's positive urine sample was submitted on September 13, 2007, according to a document filed by a federal probation officer on September 26.
 As a result, Hudson ordered Vick confined to his Hampton, Virginia home between 10 p.m. and 6 a.m. with electronic monitoring until his court hearing date in December.
 He was ordered to submit to random drug testing.

 In November, Vick turned himself in early to begin accruing time-served credit against his likely federal prison sentence.
 He was held at Northern Neck Regional Jail in Warsaw, Virginia awaiting sentencing on the federal convictions.
 On December 10, Vick appeared in U.S. District Court in Richmond for sentencing.
 Judge Hudson said he was "convinced that it was not a momentary lack of judgment" on Vick's part, and that Vick was a "full partner" in the dog fighting ring, and he was sentenced to serve 23 months in federal prison.
 Hudson noted that despite Vick's claim to have accepted responsibility for his actions, his failure to cooperate fully with federal officials, coupled with a failed drug test and a failed polygraph, showed that he had not taken full responsibility for "promoting, funding and facilitating this cruel and inhumane sporting activity".
-Vick was assigned to United States Penitentiary, Leavenworth, a federal prison facility in Leavenworth, Kansas, to serve his sentence.
+Vick was assigned to Federal Correctional Institution, Leavenworth, to serve his sentence.

 At the request of federal authorities before sentencing, Vick agreed to deposit nearly $1 million in an escrow account with attorneys to reimburse others for the costs of caring for the confiscated dogs, most of which were being offered for adoption on a selective basis under supervision of a court-appointed specialist.
 Experts said some of the animals would require special care for the rest of their lives.
 During the administration of his bankruptcy case, the U.S. Department of Labor complained that these funds were paid at least partially with unlawfully withdrawn monies that Vick held in trust for himself and eight other employees of MV7, a celebrity marketing company he owned.